LindaYuan6/LindaYuan6.github.io/index.md

 ![my picture](IMG_6503.jpg)

-I'm a sophomore student studying pursuing dual degree in Accountancy and Statistics at University of Illinois at Urbana-Champaign
+I'm a sophomore student studying pursuing dual degree in Accountancy and Statistics at University of Illinois at Urbana-Champaign.
+On campus, I get involved in EntreCORPS, a business RSO focus on start-ups consulting.
+I did projects for clients ranging from education to technology companies.
+In the future, I'm planning to do public accounting after graduation and combine accounting together with data analytics.